 No Time to Die will be distributed in North America by MGM and overseas by MGM courtesy of Universal (note: Rotten Tomatoes is part of the Universal family).
 This marks a big change for the franchise — for a decade, Sony had distributed the Bond films, but its contract expired in 2015.
 (Note: The article originally said that MGM was distributing in the U.S. in association with Annapurna; it has since been corrected.)

-After initially being scheduled for a November 8, 2019 release, and then a February 2020 premiere, No Time to Die will now debut on April 3, 2020 in the UK and a handful of other international markets before opening on April 8 in the US and most of the rest of the world.
+After initially being scheduled for a November 8, 2019 release, and then a February 2020 premiere, and then an early April release, No Time to Die will now debut on November 12 in the UK and a handful of other international markets before opening on November 25 in the US and most of the rest of the world, reportedly due to concerns about global theater closures in the wake of the COVID-19 Coronavirus outbreak.

 Craig’s Bond films have followed a pattern on the Tomatometer: One critically lauded film in the 90s, followed by a barely Fresh film in the 60s.
 He kicked off with Casino Royale, his highest-rated film ever at 94%, and followed up with Quantum of Solace, which scored 65%; Skyfall was Certified Fresh at 92%, and then Spectre became Craig’s lowest-scoring Bond film at 63%.
 It’s worth noting, too, that all three of Cary Fukunaga’s films as director have been Certified Fresh.